 Check out the brown folder labeled with the name of your artist or CCC project, found in the PTC closet located in the northeast corner of the gym.
-You can get the key from the school office.
-Be sure to sign the folder out using the sheetnprovided!
+Be sure to sign the folder out using the sheet provided!
 Note that multiple copies of CCC folders are kept in the bins, since these will be presented to an entire grade in the same month.

 If you can’t locate the folder you need, check the sign-out sheet to see if another volunteer has it.
 Contact that volunteer directly to coordinate pick-up.
 If you still can’t locate the folder you need, contact a committee chair.

-You’ll also find thenfollowing materials in the closet:
+You’ll also find the following materials in the closet:

 Your lesson should include a hands-on project that can be completed in the allotted time.
-See our sample lesson plan for more ideas.
+For more ideas, please CLICK HERE for a sample lesson plan.